Ortho-unit polygons can be guarded with at most $\lfloor \frac{n-4}{8} \rfloor$ guards: Introduction

 \section{Introduction}

-A (simple) polygon $P$ is a sequence of $n$ vertices $v_1, \ldots , v_n$ and $n$ edges $v_1v_2, v_2v_3,\ldots ,v_{n-1}v_n, v_nv_1$ such that no pair of non consecutive edges share a point.
+A polygon $P$ is a sequence of $n$ vertices $v_1, \ldots , v_n$ and $n$ edges $v_1v_2, v_2v_3,\ldots , \allowbreak v_{n-1}v_n, v_nv_1$ such that no pair of consecutive edges are collinear, and no pair of non consecutive edges share a point.
 In this paper, and following standard notation in the Art Gallery literature, we will refer to $P$ as the region enclosed by the union of the vertices and edges of $P$; the boundary of $P$, denoted as $\partial P$, consists of the edges and vertices of $P$.
 Following O'Rourke's terminology~\cite{o1987art}, we will assume that $\partial P \subset P$.
 A point $p \in P$ guards a point $q \in P$ if the line segment $pq$ joining them is contained in $P$.
 A set $S$ of points in $P$ \emph{guards} $P$ if any point in $P$ is guarded by at least one point in $S$.
 A polygon is called an \emph{orthogonal polygon} if its edges are horizontal or vertical line segments.

-In this paper we will study guarding problems for \emph{ortho-unit polygons}, that is orthogonal polygons all of whose edges have length one.
+In this paper, we will study guarding problems for \emph{ortho-unit polygons}, that is, orthogonal polygons all of whose edges have length one.
+See Figure~\ref{fig:example} for an example.
 Our main result is that $\lfloor \frac{n-4}{8} \rfloor$ points are always sufficient and sometimes necessary to guard any ortho-unit polygon.